 Some plants, like the iron-cross begonia (B. masoniana) and cultivars of Cape primrose (Streptocarpus) are increased by using whole-leaf cuttings.
 You would first cut the stalk off of a healthy leaf close to its base.
 Be sure not to leave a short snag on the plant. as it could later die back.
 Then, stick the severed leaf upside down on a wood board and cut off the stalk close to the leaf.

 Water the compost but allow the extra moisture to evaporate from the pan.
-Afterwards, cover the pan with a transparent lid.
+Afterward, cover the pan with a transparent lid.
 Place the pan in gentle warmth and light shade.
 The young plants will start to grow and when they are large enough to handle, you can replant them into their own pots.

 You can use leaf triangles as well.
 These are usually easier to stick into the compost than leaf squares.
 They also tend to be slightly larger.
 That gives them a greater reserve of food while they are growing their own roots, helping to sustain the cutting.
 Make sure you water the mother plant the day before you take a cutting so the cutting lasts long enough to root.